RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-Add the following member to your class, which outputs the statistics after the import of each batch (which is limited by the chunk size that you specified):
+Add the following member to your class to output statistics after each imported batch, which is limited by the chunk size you set:

 # [C#](#tab/tabid-15)
 ```cs